-This option would involve constructing a pipeline bridge over Otter Creek and is the Preferred Alternative.
-The pipeline bridge would be located parallel to and along the westerly side of the existing South Barry Avenue vehicular Bridge.
+This option would involve constructing a pipeline bridge over Otter Creek and was the Preferred Alternative in the DSEIS.
+The pipeline bridge would be located parallel to and along the westerly side of the existing South Barry Avenue Vehicular Bridge.
 The pipeline bridge would be constructed of a 12-inch diameter pipe supported by four concrete pier/columns (two on each side of Otter Creek).

 The 4-inch force main would be placed within the 12-inch insulated pipe, which would protect the force main from the elements.
-Beyond the bridge the force main would extend beneath grade where it would be installed by means of conventional trench excavation and backfilling.
+Beyond the pipeline bridge the force main would extend beneath grade where it would be installed by means of conventional trench excavation and backfilling.
+It was determined following review of the comments to the DSEIS that this option had significant environmental impacts based upon the disturbance in and near Otter Creek associated with the construction of the pipeline bridge, as well as visual impacts that could not be mitigated sufficiently.
+Therefore, this option is no longer the Preferred Alternative.